Sign In / Sign Out

 - Map and Locations

-The workshop will convene in Phoenix, Arizona, April 14-16, 2020, for discussion centered on the theme of “Providing services for the cascading effects of intensifying heat in a rapidly growing region."
+The workshop will convene virtually on April 20-22, 2021, for discussion centered on the theme of “Providing services for the cascading effects of intensifying heat in a rapidly growing region."

 The workshop will address the following focus areas:

 The workshop will gather experts from the region, the nation, and the world to focus on extreme events and the role of climate services.
 It will provide an opportunity for sharing effective strategies for understanding decision maker requirements, communicating extremes threats, and the heightened uncertainty and attribution of extreme events.